 The ability to issue equity is an important part to our compensation strategy.
 We use equity-based compensation to attract, retain, and motivate our employees (particularly our executives), independent contractors, and directors and to strengthen the alignment of management rewards with stockholder interests and the creation of long-term stockholder value.
-If the 2017 Stock Incentive Plan is not approved by our stockholders, in order to remain competitive, we would likely be compelled to alter our compensation program to increase the cash-based component of such programs, which we believe may not be appropriate for our business, and which would decrease the amount of free cash flow we will have available for other purposes.
+If the 2023 Stock Incentive Plan is not approved by our stockholders, in order to remain competitive, we would likely be compelled to alter our compensation program to increase the cash-based component, which we believe may not be appropriate for our business, and which would decrease the amount of free cash flow we will have available for other purposes.

-If approved by stockholders, the 2017 Stock Incentive Plan (i) will become immediately effective, with up to 750,000 shares of our Common Stock reserved for issuance thereunder, and (ii) will replace the 2007 Stock Incentive Plan, following its expiration, as the sole plan for providing equity-based incentive compensation to eligible employees, independent contractors and directors (including non-employee Directors) of the Company.
-No further awards will be granted under the 2007 Stock Incentive Plan following its expiration and any share capacity remaining under the 2007 Stock Incentive Plan will not be incorporated into the 2017 Stock Incentive Plan.
-Any shares underlying awards that were granted under the 2007 Stock Incentive Plan that expire or are cancelled will not be available for re-grant under the 2017 Stock Incentive Plan and will not be credited to the 2017 Stock Incentive Plan reserve.
+If approved by stockholders, the 2023 Stock Incentive Plan (i) will become immediately effective, and, as described below in more detail, a number of shares of our Common Stock equal to the sum of (I) 1,000,000 new shares plus (II) unused shares previously authorized for issuance under the 2017 Stock Incentive Plan will be reserved for issuance thereunder, and (ii) will replace the 2017 Stock Incentive Plan as the sole plan for providing new equity-based incentive compensation to eligible employees, independent contractors and directors (including non-employee Directors) of the Company.
+No further awards will be granted under the 2017 Stock Incentive Plan following the approval of the 2023 Stock Incentive Plan and any share capacity remaining under the 2017 Stock Incentive Plan will be incorporated into the 2023 Stock Incentive Plan.
+As detailed below and in the 2023 Stock Incentive Plan, shares of Common Stock underlying awards that were granted under the 2017 Stock Incentive Plan that expire or are terminated, cancelled or forfeited will be credited to the 2023 Stock Incentive Plan's aggregate share limit.

-The 2017 Stock Incentive Plan is similar to the current 2007 Stock Incentive Plan, but with updates to plan provisions generally intended to reflect changes in tax and accounting rules and certain other changes and clarifications to better conform with market "best practices."
-Upon approval of the 2017 Stock Incentive Plan by the Company's stockholders, the Company intends to promptly register the 750,000 shares of Common Stock authorized for issuance under the 2017 Stock Incentive Plan under the Securities Act of 1933, as amended.
+As described below, the 2023 Stock Incentive Plan is similar to the current 2017 Stock Incentive Plan, but reflects updates to plan provisions generally intended to reflect changes in tax and accounting rules and certain other changes and clarifications to better conform with market "best practices" for equity compensation plans.
+Upon approval of the 2023 Stock Incentive Plan by the Company's stockholders, the Company intends to promptly register the shares of Common Stock authorized for issuance under the 2023 Stock Incentive Plan under the Securities Act of 1933, as amended.

-Stock Awards Granted in 2016 and New Plan Benefits
+Stock Awards Granted in 2022 and New Plan Benefits

-The Company is not currently contemplating any specific grants under the 2017 Stock Incentive Plan, other than, if the 2017 Stock Incentive Plan is approved by our stockholders, the annual grants of restricted stock to directors (which will be similar to the annual grants for fiscal 2016 described under "Director Compensation - Directors' Fees and Other Compensation"), which will continue to be made under the 2017 Stock Incentive Plan, with the first of such annual grants to be made on the effective date of the 2017 Stock Incentive Plan.
-The Compensation Committee reviews the Company's compensation programs for its employees on a regular basis, and the grants, performance metrics and other features of the Company's compensation program for 2017 and later years may differ, potentially materially, from the Company's past practices.
-Accordingly, it is not possible to predict the amount or size of awards that will be made to executive officers and employees in the future.
+The Company is not currently contemplating any specific grants under the 2023 Stock Incentive Plan, other than, if the 2023 Stock Incentive Plan is approved by our stockholders, the annual grants of restricted stock to directors (which will be similar to the annual grants for fiscal 2022 described under "Director Compensation - Directors' Fees and Other Compensation"), which will continue to be made under the 2023 Stock Incentive Plan, with the first of such annual grants to be made on or about the effective date of the 2023 Stock Incentive Plan.
+The Compensation Committee reviews the Company's compensation programs for its employees on a regular basis, and the grants, performance metrics and other features of the Company's compensation program for 2023 and later years may differ, potentially materially, from the Company's past practices.
+Accordingly, it is not possible to determine the amount or size of awards that will be made to executive officers, directors, employees and other participants in the future under the 2023 Stock Incentive Plan.